Edwardnhw/Speech-Disorder-Classification-ML/README.md

 Acoustic feature metadata (.csv format)
 Labeled speech disorder categories

-⚠ Note: Data Files Not Uploaded
-Due to GitHub file size limitations, raw audio files and large datasets have not been uploaded to this repository.
-Please download rge data from the original sources or contact us.
+Dataset Information
+This repository contains a cleaned version of the script used and results for speech disorder classification.
+Due to the large file size, raw datasets are not included in this repository.
+If you require the full dataset, please refer to the following repository maintained by my teammate: https://github.com/ktolnos/als-project

 ## Repository Structure
 ```bash